willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 a mandatory rest!

-I had written instructions for Peta at Checkpoint 3, but only to be used if I was running at least two hours late &mdash; in the end I was bang on time still.
+I had written instructions for Peta at Checkpoint 3, but only to be used if I was running at least two hours late &mdash; in the end I was bang on time.
 This was to save her the hassle of in my mind an unnecessary burden &mdash; it was only 11km to the next checkpoint with an expected time for the leg of two hours.
 I'm still very happy with this decision &mdash; it probably gave Peta more than two